 The handle that we have above is the reading file, only ‘r’.
 This is the default file handle.
 Other file handlers are read and write ‘r+’, write only ‘w’, and write and read ‘w+’

-‘Read-only’ handler only reads the file from the directory, and if the file is not there, it returns an error.
-Reading and writing handle is for reading and writing files.
+'Read-only' handler only reads the file from the directory, and if the file is not there, it returns an error.
+The reading and writing handle is for reading and writing files.
 Again this one raises an error when the file is not in the directory.